AishatAdewoyin/banking-system/README.md

-# Coming Soon: My INTERNSHIP PROGRAM AT "The Sparks Foundation"
+# Coming Soon: INTERNSHIP AT "The Sparks Foundation"

 ## Dynamic Banking Website